Scott Wiener: Psychedelic decriminalization

-In 2021, Wiener authored, sponsored, and introduced SB-519, a bill that provides for the decriminalization of psilocybin, DMT (N,N-Dimethyltryptamine), LSD (lysergic acid diethylamide), ibogaine, ketamine, mescaline, and MDMA (3,4-methylenedioxymethamphetamine) in the state of California.
+In 2021, Wiener authored, sponsored, and introduced SB-519, a bill that provides for the decriminalization of psilocybin, DMT (dimethyltryptamine), LSD (lysergic acid diethylamide), ibogaine, ketamine, mescaline, and MDMA (3,4-methylenedioxymethamphetamine) in the state of California.
 The bill would eliminate criminal penalties for the consumption, possession, and social sharing of these substances and the plants or fungi that contain them.
 The bill also has a provision that legalizes the furnishing of these substances by licensed physicians/NPs/PAs and licensed mental health practitioners for therapeutic purposes in the treatment of patients.
 SB-519 passed in the California State Senate by a vote of 21–16 on June 1, 2021.
 It headed to the California Assembly for a vote to determine final approval, however, after a third reading it was ordered to the inactive file on August 25, 2022, by Assemblywoman Eloise Gómez Reyes.
 It officially died on November 30, 2022, in the Assembly with no further action to be taken.

-SB-519 reemerged as SB-58 for the 2023-2024 session and on September 7 passed in the Senate with 21 ayes and 14 noes.
+SB-519 reemerged as SB-58 for the 2023-24 session, and on September 7 passed the Senate with 21 ayes and 14 noes.
 The bill was presented to Governor Gavin Newsom on September 13, 2023, and he vetoed it on October 7.